-Now, for two specific combinations of coupling strengths, we plot both the fluctations, of order parameter and associative energy per site, versus the reduced temperature in Figures \ref{fig_4_flc_dm} and \ref{fig_5_flc_de} respectively.
-The cusp-like divergence is always associated around the critical point for all the impurity concetrations for both the fluctuations.
-Also: (a) For the coupling-combination which had compensation even in the pure case, as we approach the compensation point we find the hump-like smeared peaks about it.
-With the increase in the impurity concentration, the dilution of bonds lead to the gradual flattening of both the functions.
-But looking at the position of local maximum, we understand the ordering temperature of the A-layers gradually shift towards the lower end with increase in the impurity concentration.
-The position of critical point is almost unaffected (Refer to Figures \ref{fig_4_flc_dm}(a),(c) and \ref{fig_5_flc_de}(a),(c)). (b) For the higher coupling-combination, we could visually detect the maxima about the critical point shifting towards left until compensation point emerges.
-After that the behavior is almost similar to (a).
+Now, for two specific combinations of coupling strengths, we plot both the fluctuations, of the order parameter and the associative energy per site, versus the dimensionless temperature in Figures \ref{fig_4_flc_dm} and \ref{fig_5_flc_de} respectively.
+The cusp-like divergence is always associated with the critical point for all the impurity concentrations for both fluctuations.
+Also: (a) For the coupling combination which had compensation even in the pure case, as we approach the compensation point we find the hump-like smeared peaks about it.
+With the increase in the impurity concentration, the dilution of bonds leads to the gradual flattening of both functions.
+But looking at the position of the local maximum, we understand the ordering temperature of the A-layers gradually shift towards the lower end with the increase in the impurity concentration.
+The position of the critical point is almost unaffected (Refer to Figures \ref{fig_4_flc_dm}(a),(c) and \ref{fig_5_flc_de}(a),(c)). (b) For the higher coupling combination, we could visually detect the maxima about the critical point shifting towards the left until a compensation point emerges.
+After that the behaviour is almost similar to (a).
 But about the compensation point, the hump-like appearance almost flattens out (Refer to Figures \ref{fig_4_flc_dm}(b),(d) and \ref{fig_5_flc_de}(b),(d)).